Compassionate Low & High-Risk Pregnancy Care

 Promote a healthy delivery experience by starting with a healthy pregnancy.
-The gynecologists, specialists, and medical staff at Carolina OB/GYN provide compassionate prenatal care for both low and high-risk pregnancies.
-Starting your prenatal care as soon as you know you are pregnant – and if possible while you are trying to conceive – helps ensure the most beneficial outcome for mother and child.
+The physicians and medical staff at our practice provide compassionate prenatal care for both low- and high-risk pregnancies.
+Starting your prenatal care as soon as you know you are pregnant—and if possible, while you are trying to conceive, helps ensure the most beneficial outcome for you and your child.
 Regardless of what you face during your journey, feel confident that you have a skilled and knowledgeable team to support you along the way.

 The Importance of Prenatal Visits

 Prenatal visits are just as much about monitoring the health of your developing baby as they are about making sure you, the mother-to-be, remain healthy.
-These checkups are integral to prevent complications and remain informed throughout your pregnancy.
-During these visits, we keep track of your weight, heart rate, and respiration.
-We also listen to the heart rate of your baby.
+These checkups are integral for you to prevent complications and stay informed throughout your pregnancy.
+During these visits, we keep track of your weight, heart rate and respiration.
+We also listen to your baby’s heart rate.
 You can expect us to conduct routine tests to determine if there are any potential problems that need to be addressed, such as checking your blood glucose level to determine if you are at risk for gestational diabetes.
-We will also discuss other do’s and don’ts regarding lifestyle, diet, and environmental factors.
+We will also discuss other do’s and don’ts regarding lifestyle, diet and environmental factors.

 Low-Risk Pregnancy

-Most pregnancies are low risk.
-This means that no complications arise during the pregnancy and there are no red flags prior to becoming pregnant that need to be closely monitored.
-This is great news because it means that mother and baby are healthy, and the process of labor and delivery should go smoothly.
-With that in mind, feel confident that you are receiving individualized and in-depth care throughout your pregnancy.
-A typical prenatal schedule for low-risk pregnancies in mothers between the ages of 18 and 35 may look like:
+Most pregnancies are low-risk.
+This means that no complications arise during the pregnancy, and there are no red flags prior to becoming pregnant that need to be closely monitored.
+This is great news because it means the mother and baby are healthy, and the labor and delivery process should go smoothly.
+With that in mind, feel confident you will receive individualized and in-depth care throughout your pregnancy.
+A typical prenatal schedule for low-risk pregnancies in mothers between the ages of 18 and 35 may look like this:

 High-Risk Pregnancy